pantelis-giankulidis/django/docs/intro/tutorial05.md

 * ``manage.py test polls`` looked for tests in the ``polls`` application

-* it found a subclass of the :class:`django.test.TestCase` class
+* it found a subclass of the `django.test.TestCase` class

 * it created a special database for the purpose of testing